-As a private school, Crespi Carmelite High School maintains the right to establish a dress code for its students.
-By this dress code, we hope to create an atmosphere that is conducive to learning, to establishing habits of self-discipline, and to promoting a positive self-image.
+Crespi Carmelite High School expects students to present themselves in a manner that reflects dignity, discipline, and respect for the learning environment.
+By this dress code, we hope to create an atmosphere that is conducive to learning, establishing habits of self-discipline, and promoting a positive self-image.
+Conforming to the dress code is a simple but meaningful way for students to show pride in and support for Crespi.